MakerBot – 3D Desktop Printers

 Four new gem-toned colors that let your inspiration shine right through!

-MakerBot ABS Filament is good for detailed prints and can be used in conjunction with MakerBot Dissolvable Filament.
+MakerBot ABS Filament is the best, most consistent, and most tested ABS filament for MakerBot Replicator 2X Experimental 3D Printers.
+It is good for detailed prints and can be used in conjunction with MakerBot Dissolvable Filament.
 The dissolvable filament acts as solid infill material.
+This ABS filament also adheres well to Kapton tape on the heated build plate.

-The dissolvable material easily dissolves in limonene bath in just 8-24 hours (depending on size and geometry of print).
+MakerBot Dissolvable Filament is designed for use as a solid infill material with MakerBot® ABS Filament.
+The dissolvable material easily dissolves in a limonene bath in just 8-24 hours (depending on the size and geometry of print).

 The ideal software to drive your MakerBot® Replicator® Desktop 3D Printer.